jerome-jh/timecontour/README.md

 ## Inner working

 The program samples travel times on a rectangular grid.
 The grid is choosen so that the query budget (n_points) is exhausted and cells are almost square.
-Travel times depend on traffic, so make sure you run the program at a relevant time (i.e. by night for minimal travel times).
+Travel times do not depend on traffic, so you may run the program whenever you want and get consistent results.
+Taking traffic into account requires a paid key.

 A k-neighbours algorithm, with k=4, is used to interpolate travel times between known samples.
 This is a bit overkill, since samples are regularly spaced and it would be quite easy to interpolate the values inside a rectangle.
 Still scikit-learn provides an immediate and more robust solution.

+Matplotlib is used to extract the contours lines, but without displaying them.

 ## Legalese